up-to-you/dev_notes/multithreading/context-switch.md

    `User` and `Kernel` stacks are separated for the same security and stability reasons as `mode`'s address spaces.
    So, the first step that the operating system takes is switching between `User mode` to `Kernel mode`.
 2. In `Kernel mode` OS saves values from CPU registers (Program Counter, Stack Pointer, etc.) to Thread's `Kernel stack` and Thread Control Block (`TCB`).
-In fact, `Kernel stack` allocated as part of `TCB`.
+It allows to store CPU execution state for current Thread.
+In fact, `Kernel stack` is as part of `TCB`.
 Actually, when Thread crosses into `Kernel mode` the `Kernel Stack` for this Thread is empty, since every time Thread goes back from `Kernel mode` to `User mode` the `Kernel Stack` get cleaned.
-3. On the top of the `Kernel stack` there is so-called "interrupt" stack frame in which the value of `User mode` Stack Pointer is stored.
-This allows the Thread to store the point of user's execution state when it comes back from `Kernel mode` to `User mode`.
+3. On the top of the `Kernel stack` the so-called "interrupt" stack frame is allocated, in which the value of `User mode` Stack Pointer is stored.
+This allows the Thread to restore the point of user's application execution state when it switches back from `Kernel mode` to `User mode`.
 The figure below depicts the state of stack parts at this point.
 ```C
                              W  H  O  L  E      R  A  M
  _________________________________________________________________________________